Surgical Case Library

 NSAID-induced diaphragm disease is a very uncommon cause of small bowel obstruction and often mimics other gastrointestinal pathologies.

-Non-Hodgkin's Lymphoma in a Psoriatic patient treated with Humira
+Non-Hodgkin's Lymphoma in a Psoriatic patient treated with Humira.

-Lymphomas may be induced by the systemic immunosuppressive therapies used to treat psoriasis, such as ciclospo...
+<p style="text-align: justify;"><strong>Lymphomas may be induced by the systemic immunosuppressive therapies u...

 T cell/histiocyte-rich large B cell lymphoma in psoriatic patients treated with adalimumab is a rare and previously unreported presentation.

-Non AIDS Kaposi's Sarcoma Leading to Lower Extremities Wounds
+Non AIDS Kaposi's Sarcoma leading to Lower Extremities Wounds.

 Classic, non-HIV-associated Kaposi sarcoma is uncommon, particularly in non-immunocompromised patients.

-NeuroEndocrine Carcinoma of Ampulla of Vater
+NeuroEndocrine Carcinoma of Ampulla of Vater.

-Neuroendocrine carcinoma (NEC) of the duodenal ampulla of Vater is one of the types of neuroendocrine tumours ...
+<p style="text-align: justify;"><strong>Neuroendocrine carcinoma (NEC) of the duodenal ampulla of Vater is one...

 Large-cell neuroendocrine carcinoma of the ampulla of Vater is exceptionally rare, representing less than 0.3% of gastrointestinal neuroendocrine tumours.

-The use of surgical drains is the subject of much debate but they continue to be commonly used.
-Drains are emp...
+<p style="text-align: justify;"><strong>The use of surgical drains is the subject of much debate but they cont...

 Intragastric migration of an abdominal drain after pancreatogastric anastomosis is extremely rare, with very few cases reported in the literature.